Architecture is a phenomenon, mirroring the people it serves.

 You will usually need a good base of well graded GCSEs including mathematics and English at grade C or above, and ideally a good range of arts and sciences.
 You don’t have to study art necessarily, but ideally you should be interested in the subject along with design and technology.

-Generally you will need at least two A-levels or one A-level and two AS-levels, which should all be in academic subjects.
+Generally you will need three A-levels (ABB/128 UCAS Tariff points), which should all be in academic subjects.
 You should always check the requirements of Schools of Architecture you are interested in applying to as requirements may differ – for example some courses require maths or a science at A-level.
 Taking an art foundation course will also help if you do not have an art or design qualification.
 Many Schools of Architecture also recognise qualifications such as BTEC National Diplomas.

 You will need to study and pass a course validated by The Royal Institute of British Architects www.architecture.com at a recognised School of Architecture.
 These courses combine academic studies and professional experience.